 Students not requiring remediation in all three basic skill areas may enroll in courses in curriculum areas for which they are qualified while undergoing remediation in area(s) of identified deficiency.
-Students requiring remediation in Basic Reading Skills MUST successfully complete Fundamentals of Reading I (REA 0007C) during the first available term enrolled at NFCC and must abide by all academic course requirements in subsequent terms.
+Students requiring remediation in Basic Reading Skills MUST successfully complete Fundamentals of Reading II (REA 0017C) during the first available term enrolled at NFCC and must abide by all academic course requirements in subsequent terms.

 The academic advisor shall assist students with appropriate course selection.
-Students required to take two or more developmental courses should enroll in the Strategies for Academic Success course (SLS 1103) during their first semester of coursework.
-Students must complete all college prep requirements prior to completion of 24 semester hours and must begin college preparatory instruction by enrollment in at least one college prep course per term.
+Students required to take two or more developmental courses should enroll in the Strategies for Academic Success course (SLS) 1103) during their first semester of coursework.
+Students must complete all developmental requirements prior to completion of 12 semester hours and must begin developmental instruction by enrollment in at least one developmental course per term.

-There are additional options for college prep students.
-In accordance with Florida law, students may use Adult Basic Education, Adult Secondary Education, or private provider instruction as an alternative to traditional college preparatory instruction.
-For information on these options, contact an advisor in the Enrollment Services Office.
+There are additional options for Developmental Education students.
+In accordance with Florida law, students may use Adult Basic Education, Adult Secondary Education, or private provider instruction as an alternative to traditional Developmental Education instruction.
+For information on these options, contact the Office of Advising & Retention.